 The dark mode is a low-light interface that uses a dark color (like black or dark grey) as the background color.

-Dark themes and negative colors are among the best web design trends that have recently gained a lot of traction.
+Dark themes and negative colors are among the best web design trends that have recently gained much traction.
 For example, Instagram and Twitter have a dark mode for mobile users.

-Dark mode reduces eye strain, especially when browsing the website during the night, increases visibility in low-ambient lighting, and increases focus.
+Dark mode reduces eye strain, especially when browsing the website at night, increases visibility in low-ambient lighting, and increases focus.

 Here’s how to make the best website design using negative colors and dark theme: